Utterly Voice icon image Utterly Voice

 3. The vertical lines go away, and horizontal lines appear.
 These lines show the pixel distance from the top edge of the display (the y coordinates).
 Approximate the pixel coordinate and say the number.

-Mouse Grid
+Mouse Grid link icon

 The "mouse grid" command opens a grid on the screen, that can be zoomed in with a few number selections.
 Try the following: